 No day is ever the same.

 A girl comes in asking for the 72 Tree House Stories but I tell her these are only newly published.
 She says that’s ok.
-She made her dad stop the car because she saw a book shop anyway.
+She made her dad stop the car anyway.

 Sandy asks for the Boy Versus Beast books and Dawn cannot find her copy of Heidi.
 She says she know exactly who took it.

-Before I close up for the day, Dean tells me a long story about electricity.
+Before I close up for the day, John tells me a long story about electricity.